Your Support Empowers Women Experiencing Hunger

 Dawn Ellis, Founder & Executive Director of Share the Table

 Rev. Barbara Hubbard, Associate Pastor at St. Julia AME Zion Church, recognized that some of her congregants needed food assistance.
-She began delivering food to 20-25 households each week.
-As the needs in her community grew, Hubbard expanded her distribution to households across Onslow County with the help of more than 20 volunteers and a partnership with the Food Bank.
+Each week, Rev. Hubbard delivered food to at least 20 households.
+As the needs in her community grew, Rev. Hubbard expanded her distribution to households across Onslow County with the help of more than 20 volunteers and a partnership with the Food Bank.

 For me, it’s a special calling that gives me opportunities to minister to my community inside and outside of the church’s four walls.
 I don’t take this for granted.